AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md

 The runtime environment of the EdgeRoutine CLI must be Node.js 8.0 or later.

 To enable EdgeRoutine, you must map the serverless computing environment on CDN nodes to your accelerated domain name.
 If you have not prepared the accelerated domain name and AccessKey information for mapping, you must log on to the Alibaba Cloud CDN console with your Alibaba Cloud account.
 In the console, you can add the domain name to Alibaba Cloud CDN.
-For more information, see [Add a domain name for CDN](/intl.en-US/Quick Start/Add a domain.md).
+For more information, see [Add a domain name to Alibaba Cloud CDN](/intl.en-US/Quick Start/Add a domain name to Alibaba Cloud CDN.md).
 You can also retrieve the AccessKey information including the AccessKey ID and AccessKey secret in the console.
 For more information, see [Create an AccessKey pair]().

 1. Install the EdgeRoutine CLI.